defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 * Screen capture

 <h3 name="mandatory-questions" id="mandatory-questions">Mandatory questions</h3>
 Qualtrics use the term “Force a response” for mandatory questions.
-Follow [the GDS pattern for mandatory questions](https://design-system.service.gov.uk/patterns/question-pages/):
+Follow <a href="https://design-system.service.gov.uk/patterns/question-pages">the GDS pattern for mandatory questions</a>:

 * **Do not** add the word ‘required’ or an asterisk to mandatory questions.
 * Add ‘(optional)’ to the label of questions which are not mandatory.